 This is a very common question with aspiring freelancers, and one that holds many back.
 If you have an ability to write, and a passion for writing, then you have the basic ingredients to succeed as a freelance writer.
 Add perseverance & discipline to it and the lack of a degree stops being a deterrent.
 Most types of online copywriting & blog writing jobs for example, encourage you to write for an eighth-grade reading level- good writing but not complex.
 What that means is that unless you opt for technical writing jobs, with relatively decent writing skills, you can easily apply and deliver on a good percentage of online writing niches.

 A successful freelance writing career requires skill and experience, but not necessarily a degree.
 Most freelance writing jobs would hire you with proof of work aka Your Writing Portfolio.
 It is ideal though to start your freelance writing career alongwith a day job that pays your bills, for as long as you need to.
 A successful, full-time freelance writing career requires time, consistency and hard-work to develop.
+Plus some essential factors you should work on before taking up Freelance Writing as a Career.

 Bottom line: To pursue writing as a job, all you require is a hunger to succeed, a commitment to persevere and off course writing skills!